JialianW/Forest_RCNN/README.md

 \
 In ACM International Conference on Multimedia , Seattle WA, October 12-16, 2020.

+Many thanks to [mmdetection](https://github.com/open-mmlab/mmdetection) authors for their great framework!

 ## Installation
 Please refer to [INSTALL.md](INSTALL.md) for installation and dataset preparation.